 Stock Market Outlook Until End Of 2019

 So far, 2019 has been a volatile one for the stock market, with several major surprises along the way.
 But now that 2020 approaches, most investors are wondering what the final quarter of 2019 will look like for the market as a whole.
-Every year’s fourth quarter sees a few unexpected moves, but with several major international issues currently in the works, most analysts say they year could end with a major rally or a moderate downturn.
+Every year’s fourth quarter sees a few unexpected moves, but with several major international issues currently in the works, most analysts say the year could end with a major rally or a moderate downturn.
+So it may be the right time to look into ETF Depot stocks, as well as others, to see what the potential could be for your portfolio.

 What does that mean for everyday traders?
 The key takeaway is that year-end months might be a good time to put a portion of your portfolio into precious metals stocks or ETFs.
 Likewise, when something as important as U.S.-China trade talks are ongoing, and could affect the market for better or worse depending on their outcome, a number of investors opt to stick with cash or government securities until the new year begins.